lfaucheux/PyLUCCBA/README.md

 ## Example usage

-*The example that follows is done with the idea of showing how to go beyond the replication of the results presented in [Dupoux (In press)](https://github.com/lfaucheux/PyLUCCBA/raw/master/Dupoux_inpress.pdf) via the Python Shell*.
+*The example that follows is done with the idea of showing how to go beyond the replication of the results presented in [Dupoux (2019)](https://www.sciencedirect.com/science/article/abs/pii/S0921800918313971) via the Python Shell*.

 Let's first import the module `PyLUCCBA`